-An investigation of the statistical techniques for modeling the relationship between a dependent variable and one or more independent or predictor variables.
+An investigation of the statistical techniques for modelling the relationship between a dependent variable and one or more independent or predictor variables.
 Topics include ordinary least squares method and linear regression, matrix algebra and multiple regression, variable selection, residual analysis, multicolinearity, and generalized linear models.
 Credit will be granted for only one of STAT 357 or STAT 435.
 Prerequisites: One of MATH 223, 253 and one of STAT 101, 224, 231 or permission of the chair.
 Three credits and a one-hour lab.
-Not offered 2022-2023; next offered 2023-2024.
+Offered 2023-2024 and in alternate years.